model-checking/kani/rfc/src/rfcs/0010-source-coverage.md

 ### Update: from line to source coverage

-In the previous version of this RFC, we introduced and made available a line coverage option in Kani.
+In our first attempt to add a coverage feature fully managed by Kani, we introduced and made available a line coverage option (see [RFC: Line coverage](0008-line-coverage.md) for more details).
 This option has since then allowed us to gather more data around the expectations for a coverage option in Kani.

 For example, the line coverage output we produced wasn't easy to interpret without knowing some implementation details.